 Financials Sector Rating: Neutral

-However, a surge in cash deposits overtook loan growth, which is weighing on its bread-and-butter net interest margins (the money earned by reinvesting cash in the short-term money markets, and/or the difference between the rate paid to depositors and the rate charged for loans).
-We are now starting to see an upturn in loan demand, but it is still trailing the growth in deposits.
+A surge in cash deposits overtook loan growth since the beginning of the pandemic, which has been weighing on its bread-and-butter net interest margins (the money earned by reinvesting cash in the short-term money markets, and/or the difference between the rate paid to depositors and the rate charged for loans).
+However, we are now starting to see an upturn in loan demand that is outpacing the growth in deposits.

-Valuations are still attractive relative to other sectors—but forward earnings expectations have flattened out.
+Valuations are still attractive relative to many other sectors—but forward earnings expectations have flattened out.
 Unless forward estimates turn higher, any significant price rise in the Financials sector would increase the price/earnings ratio, eroding the attractiveness of its valuations.
+If the Fed can tame inflation without slowing growth significantly, higher interest rates—both short- and long-term—and strong loan growth will likely translate into renewed increases in earnings expectations.

 Positives for the sector: